sifive/freedom-e-sdk/README.md

-# README #
+# SiFive Freedom E SDK README #

-This repository, maintained by SiFive, Inc, makes it easy to get started developing software for the Freedom E RISC-V platform.
+This repository, maintained by SiFive Inc, makes it easy to get started developing software for the Freedom E and Freedom S Embedded RISC-V Platforms.

 ### Contents ###

+#### Freedom Metal Compatibility Library ####

-* Board Support Packages for FE310 and Development Kits
+* Board Support Packages for
+  - SiFive HiFive 1 (sifive-hifive1)
+  - SiFive Freedom E310 Arty (freedom-e310-arty)
+  - SiFive CoreIP (e.g. coreip-e31)
+  - SiFive CoreIP Arty FPGA Evaluation targets (e.g. coreip-e31-arty)
 * A Few Example Programs
+  - Example programs targeting the Freedom Metal compatibility library can be identified as submodules within the software/ directory, rather than being maintained in-tree like the legacy examples are.

+#### (Deprecated) Legacy Freedom E SDK Library ####

+As we transition to supporting SiFive targets and examples with the new Freedom Metal compatibility library, the legacy Freedom E SDK libraries and examples are still available within this repository.

+* Board Support Packages for
+  - SiFive HiFive 1 (freedom-e300-hifive1)
+  - SiFive Freedom E310 Arty (freedom-e300-arty)
+  - SiFive CoreIP Arty FPGA Evaluation Targets (e.g. coreplexip-e31-arty)
+  - Additional legacy targets are contained within the bsp/env/ directory.
+* A Few Example Programs
+  - Example programs targeting the legacy Freedom E SDK can be identified as being tracked within this repository in the software/ directory, rathre than being maintained out-of-tree like the Freedom Metal examples are.

+Legacy examples can be built using the same commands as the Freedom Metal examples and simply omitting the `BSP=mee` argument or substituting it with `BSP=legacy`.

 ### Setting up the SDK ###